Our Courses

 General and Urban Sociology

 Assoc.
-Prof. Meirav Aharon
+Prof. Aharon Gutman Meirav

 he Goal Is to Acquaint the Student with Basic Concepts of Sociology and Urban Sociology. the Major Subjects Are: the Meaning and Purpose of Sociology, Culture and Society, Values and Social Norms, Stratification and Social Disparities, the Urban Way of Life, Neighborhood Planning - Normative Aspects and Empirical Findings.